vijaybiradar/kafka-notes/README.md

+**Kafka Explained: A Magical Mailbox System for Messages**

+imagine you have a magical mailbox system called Kafka in your town!
+Let's break down Kafka's concepts in a way that makes sense to a 10-year-old:

+**Messages**: In Kafka, messages are like letters or emails.
+They contain information that someone wants to share or store.
+Just like how you write a letter to your friend or send an email to your teacher, people can send messages in Kafka.

+**Topics**: Think of topics as different mailboxes in your town.
+Each mailbox has a label indicating what kind of messages it accepts.
+For example, there might be a mailbox labeled "Birthday Invitations" where people send birthday party invites, and another one labeled "Lost Pets" where people share information about missing pets.

+**Partitions**: Now, imagine each mailbox (topic) has several compartments called partitions.
+Each partition is like a separate drawer in the mailbox.
+When lots of messages come in, they're sorted into different partitions based on their key.
+So, if you send a birthday invitation to your friend, it might go into the "Friends" partition, while an invitation to your family members might go into the "Family" partition.

+**Producers**: Producers are like mail carriers or messengers.
+They're the ones who collect messages from people and deliver them to the right mailbox (topic) and partition.
+So, when you write a letter or send an email, you're acting like a producer by creating a message and deciding which mailbox it should go into.

+**Consumers**: Consumers are like people who check the mailboxes to see if there are any new messages.
+They pick up messages from the partitions in the mailboxes (topics) and read them.
+For example, if you're waiting for birthday party invitations, you might check the "Birthday Invitations" mailbox to see if any new messages have arrived.

+**Brokers**: Brokers are like the post offices or central hubs in your town where all the mailboxes are located.
+They handle the storage and delivery of messages between producers and consumers.
+Each broker manages one or more mailboxes (topics) and makes sure messages are sent and received correctly.

+**Replication**: Replication is like making copies of important letters or emails.
+Just in case one copy gets lost or damaged, there are still other copies available.
+In Kafka, each message can be replicated across multiple brokers to ensure that it's not lost if one broker fails.

+So, to sum it up, Kafka is like a magical mailbox system where people can send and receive messages (letters or emails) through different mailboxes (topics) with multiple compartments (partitions).
+Producers act like messengers delivering messages, while consumers check the mailboxes for new messages.
+Brokers are like central hubs that manage the storage and delivery of messages, and replication ensures that messages are safely stored across multiple locations.

 # Kafka notes

 These are the most relevant contents that I collected through some books and courses.
 I organized and make some edits to help deliver the concepts about Apache Kafka in the most comprehensible way.
 Anyone who wants to learn Apache Kafka can reference these notes without going through too many resources on the Internet.
 Below might be the only material you need to grasp quite a basic understanding of Kafka as well as how to configure your applications to use Kafka properly in production.